Ball of the Foot Pain

 - These are the longest metatarsal bones in your foot, and if there is tightness through the ankle and increase pressure on the foot, these tendons can very easily get agitated.

-- Click on the above link to find out how to treat this very common condition.
+- Click on the above link to find out how to treat this prevalent condition.

 - Ball of the foot pressure can frequently result in bruising.

-- The planter plate is a ligament that holds the metatarsal phalangeal joints together.
+- The plantar plate is a ligament that holds the metatarsal phalangeal joints together.

-- This is a very important ligament as it has to support your body weight prevent your toes from coming apart.
+- This is an important ligament as it has to support your body weight to prevent your toes from coming apart.

 - This is a very common problem with solutions available.